Cherry Beach

 Cherry Beach (originally Clarke Beach Park) is a lakeside beach park located at the foot of Cherry Street just south of Unwin Avenue in Toronto, Ontario, Canada.
 It is on Toronto's outer harbour just east of the Eastern Gap.
-It was once connected with Toronto Islands as part of the former peninsula before 1852 and later was referred to as Fisherman's Island.
+It was once connected with Toronto Islands as part of the former peninsula before 1852 and later as sandbar (also referred to as Fisherman’s Island).

-Despite its location at the tip of Toronto's formerly heavily industrial Port Lands area, Cherry Beach has still been a popular gathering place for years.
-There is no boardwalk or proper picnic area, and much of the surrounding areas is marshland or leftover grounds from what was once commercial industry and factory grounds.
-Recently the park has undergone improvements which includes a paved entranceway and a renovated washroom and swimming change room facilities.
+Despite its location at the tip of Toronto's formerly heavily industrial Port Lands area, Cherry Beach is a popular gathering place.
+There is no boardwalk and much of the surrounding areas is marshland or leftover grounds from what was once commercial industry and factory grounds.
+Recently the park has undergone improvements which includes a paved entrance way and a renovated washroom and swimming change room facilities.

-In summer, the beach water is generally calm, and slightly warmer than other Toronto beaches along the lake shore, as its shallow water is sheltered by the Leslie Street Spit from direct surges of Lake Ontario.
-However, there are extensive growths of seaweed underwater that degrade the swimming experience.

-History

-It was originally named Clarke Beach Park after Harry Clarke, a Toronto alderman who was responsible for creating the park in the early 1930s.
-In 2003, the city changed it to Cherry Beach which is the local common name.

-For many years it was one of the few Toronto beaches that was clean enough for swimming, windsurfing and kitesurfing.
 It has change rooms for bathers and barbecue areas for picnickers.
 It also has an off-leash area for dog walkers.
 The Martin Goodman Trail passes through the park.

+In summer, the beach water is generally calm, and slightly warmer than other Toronto beaches along the lake shore, as its shallow water is sheltered by the Leslie Street Spit from direct surges of Lake Ontario.

+History

+The area that comprises Cherry Beach today was originally a marsh and sandbar that has been land filled.
+It was a place of spiritual significance for many indigenous people.

+In the 1850s, settlers established a community in the area.
+The area was called Fisherman's Island and included a commercial fishery and church.
+People would travel to and from the mainland of Toronto by boat or across a breakwater that was built in 1882.

+The beach park was originally named Clarke Beach Park after Harry Clarke, an alderman who was responsible for creating the park in the early 1930s.
+In 1974, the Toronto's Central Waterfront Planning proposed to eliminate Cherry Beach for industrial use.
+In 2003, the city officially renamed it to Cherry Beach which was already the common name among locals.
+In 2020, a group of local residents issued a collective statement criticizing a feasibility study by Waterfront Toronto which considered providing water taxis access to the beach.

+Ecology

+For many years it was one of the few Toronto beaches that was clean enough for swimming, windsurfing and kitesurfing; It typically meets high water quality, environmental and safety standards; however, a 2012 environmental assessment found that the concentration of lead and zinc in the soil at Cherry Beach is above guidelines, which is attributed to previous industrial use of the area.
+The only other major stands of cottonwoods in the Toronto area beyond the Toronto Islands are located at Cherry Beach.